The Philadelphia Cycling Classic

 The Philadelphia Cycling Classic was an elite women's professional one-day road bicycle race held in the United States, between 2013 and 2016.
 The race was established as a successor to the Liberty Classic, which was last held in 2012.

 In 2015, the event became part of the UCI Women's Road World Cup, and was included in the inaugural UCI Women's World Tour the year after, but was discontinued after its fourth running.

+In September 2025, it was announced that the event will be held again on August 30, 2026, with both a men's and a women's race.